hishamco/Docs/aspnetcore/mvc/advanced/app-parts.md

 ---
-title: Share controllers, views, Razor Pages and more with Application Parts in ASP.NET Core
+title: Share controllers, views, Razor Pages, and more with Application Parts in ASP.NET Core
 author: rick-anderson
-description: Share controllers, view, Razor Pages and more with Application Parts in ASP.NET Core ms.author: riande ms.date: 11/11/2019
+description: Share controllers, view, Razor Pages, and more with Application Parts in ASP.NET Core ms.author: riande ms.date: 11/11/2019
 uid: mvc/extensibility/app-parts
 ---

-# Share controllers, views, Razor Pages and more with Application Parts
+# Share controllers, views, Razor Pages, and more with Application Parts

 :::moniker range=">= aspnetcore-3.0"